Darnell Sweeney

-Darnell Thomas Sweeney (born February 1, 1991) is an American professional baseball utility player who is currently a free agent.
-He has played in Major League Baseball (MLB) for the Toronto Blue Jays and Philadelphia Phillies.
+Darnell Thomas Sweeney (born February 1, 1991) is an American former professional baseball utility player.
+He played in Major League Baseball (MLB) for the Philadelphia Phillies and Toronto Blue Jays.

 Early life and amateur career

 Sweeney's father, a native of the British Virgin Islands, tutored Sweeney in baseball from the age of four and taught him to switch hit.

 Sweeney attended Fort Lauderdale High School for the 2005–2006 school year.
 Due to relocation Darnell finished off his prep career at American Senior High School.
 He was drafted in the 41st round of the 2009 MLB draft by the Florida Marlins but did not sign.

 Sweeney attended college at the University of Central Florida (UCF), where he played college baseball for the UCF Knights.
 Sweeney had committed to play for UCF before receiving a scholarship offer from Miami and chose to honor his commitment to UCF.
 He was selected to the Conference USA All-Freshman Team with a .358 batting average, 83 hits and 17 stolen bases.
 As a junior he was named to the Coral Gables All-Regional Team and was a Conference USA Preseason First Teamer.
 In 2011, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.